Metamogul/UTM-Snapshot-Manager/README.md

 ## Reporting a bug ##

 To report a bug, please [create an issue ticket](https://github.com/Metamogul/UTM-Snapshot-Manager/issues) for it.
 In the ticket please provide a description of the state of the app, the action you've been performing, the expected outcome and the actual outcome.
-Also include your system architecture (x86_64 or arm64), the MacOS version you're on, the XCode-Version you've been using as well as any other information that seems relevant to you.
+Also include your system architecture as reported by `arch`, the MacOS version you're on as reported by `sw_vers`, the XCode-Version you've been using as reported by `xcodebuild -version` as well as any other information that seems relevant to you.

 ## License ##